-- The premises were visibly clean and tidy. - The practice had procedures in place to record and analyse significant events and incidents. - Staff had received safeguarding training, and knew the process to follow to raise concerns. - There were sufficient numbers of suitably qualified, skilled staff to meet the needs of patients. - Staff had been trained to deal with medical emergencies and emergency medicines and equipment available. - Patients' needs were assessed, and care and treatment were delivered, in accordance with current legislation, standards, and guidance. - Patients received information about their care, proposed treatment, costs, benefits, and risks and were involved in making decisions about it.

-- Staff were supported to deliver effective care, and opportunities for training and learning were available. - Patients were treated with kindness, dignity, and respect. - The appointment system met the needs of patients, and emergency appointments were available. - Services were planned and delivered to meet the needs of patients, and reasonable adjustments were made to enable patients to receive their care and treatment. - The practice gathered the views of patients and staff and took their views into account. - Staff were supervised, felt involved, and worked as a team.
+- Staff had been trained to deal with medical emergencies, but some emergency medicines and equipment were out of date. - Patients' needs were assessed, and care and treatment were delivered, in accordance with current legislation, standards, and guidance. - Patients received information about their care, proposed treatment, costs, benefits, and risks and were involved in making decisions about it. - Staff were supported to deliver effective care, and opportunities for training and learning were available. - Patients were treated with kindness, dignity, and respect. - The appointment system met the needs of patients, and emergency appointments were available. - Services were planned and delivered to meet the needs of patients, and reasonable adjustments were made to enable patients to receive their care and treatment. - The practice gathered the views of patients and staff and took their views into account.